eproxus/entitas/README.md

-This repositary has moved to https://github.com/wooga/go-entitas
+This repository has moved to https://github.com/wooga/go-entitas